The best West End shows adapted from television series

-Whether they’re breathing life into television characters that have laid dormant for years, or a production that’s based on a show currently broadcasting, a West End production will occasionally be based on a TV show.
-From cult classics to newer television shows, we take a look at how the West End has injected a new life into television series.
+Whether they’re breathing life into television characters that have laid dormant for years, adapting real people into a stage show or a production that’s based on a show currently broadcasting, some of the greatest West End productions have been inspired by television series.
+From cult classics that entertained us decades ago to newer shows as seen on stage, we take a look at how the West End has injected a new life into television series.

 Television series to the stage

 Although the stage adaptation of Only Fools and Horses is currently playing at the Theatre Royal Haymarket, the television series has been in the hearts of the British public for over 30 years, first broadcast in 1981.
 Just like the television series, the stage adaptation follows the Trotters as they get up to mischief in their Reliant Robin.
 When everything’s kicking off in Peckham, it’s up to Del Boy, Rodney and Grandad to get involved, with Grandad reflecting on his life.

 Oozing East End Cockney charm just like the television series, Only Fools and Horses is a nostalgic, theatrical trip down memory lane, filled with all your favourite television scenes.
 Check out these memorable moments from the show and listen to the musical soundtrack.